47b/docker-http-ok/README.md

 # docker-http-ok
-HTTP/HTTPS - Send to all requests return code 200 - OK
+Send to all http requests a return code 200 - OK